Optimising Your Existing Heating System

 Improving Home Insulation and Airflow

-Heat loss through the building fabric is a major source of wasted energy.
-Addressing this can provide the greatest long-term savings.
+Heat loss through building fabric represents major wasted energy.
+Addressing this provides greatest long-term savings.

 5. Prioritise Loft and Cavity Wall Insulation

-SEAI reports that up to 30% of heat can be lost through the roof.
+SEAI reports "up to 30% of heat can be lost through the roof."

 6. Eliminate Draughts

-Seal Gaps: Use simple, low-cost draught-proofing strips, weather-stripping, or caulk to seal gaps around windows and doors.
+• Seal Gaps: Apply draught-proofing strips, weather-stripping, or caulk around windows and doors.

 7. Insulate Hot Water Supply

-Pipe Insulation: Insulate all accessible hot water pipes with foam tubing to minimise heat loss between the cylinder and your taps or radiators.
+• Pipe Insulation: Wrap accessible hot water pipes with foam tubing to minimize heat loss between cylinders and fixtures.

 8. Use Curtains and Blinds Strategically

-Thermal Curtains: Invest in thermal-lined curtains for windows, especially single-glazed ones.
-They can significantly reduce heat loss at night.
+• Thermal Curtains: Invest in thermal-lined options, especially for single-glazed windows, significantly reducing nighttime heat loss.

 Smart Habits and Appliances

-Changing your daily routine and leveraging small, low-cost purchases can contribute to overall efficiency.
+Daily routine changes and low-cost purchases contribute to overall efficiency.

 9. Utilise Low-Cost Personal Heating Aids

-Electric Blankets/Throws: These are very energy-efficient devices that warm the user directly, allowing you to turn down the central heating in the evening.
+• Electric Blankets/Throws: These energy-efficient devices warm users directly, allowing central heating reduction during evenings.

 10. Mind Your Furniture Placement

-Internal Walls: Position your seating arrangements against internal walls rather than external walls, as external walls tend to be colder.
+• Internal Walls: Position seating against interior rather than exterior walls, as external surfaces stay colder.

 11. Cook Cleverly for Heat